Governmentality: Dean

-By drawing attention to the 'how and why', Dean connects "technologies of power" [Lemke, 2001:191] to the concept of governmentality.
-According to Dean any definition of governmentality should incorporate all of Foucault's intended ideas.
+According to Dean, any definition of governmentality should incorporate all of Foucault's intended ideas.
 A complete definition of the term governmentality must include not only government in terms of the state, but government in terms of any "conduct of conduct" [Dean, 1999:10].
 It must incorporate the idea of mentalities and the associations that go with that concept: that it is an attitude towards something, and that it is not usually understood "from within its own perspective" [1999:16], and that these mentalities are collective and part of a society's culture.
-It must also include an understanding of the ways in which conduct is governed, not just by governments, but also by ourselves and others.
+It must also include an understanding of the ways in which conduct is governed, not just by governments, but also by others as well.

-The semantic linking of governing and mentalities in governmentality indicates that it is not possible to study technologies of power without an analysis of the mentality of rule underpinning them.
-The practice of going to the gym, expounded below, is a useful example because it shows how our choices, desires, aspirations, needs, wants and lifestyles have been mobilised and shaped by various technologies of power.